Children of Memory (novel)

-Children of Memory is a 2023 science fiction novel by author Adrian Tchaikovsky.
+Children of Memory is a 2022 science fiction novel by author Adrian Tchaikovsky.
 The novel follows the development of a mysterious colony on a hostile exoplanet, while the human civilization from the previous books encounters a society of intelligent corvids.

 The novel is a sequel to Children of Time and Children of Ruin.
+A sequel, Children of Strife, was published in 2026.
 In 2023, the series was awarded (Note: Tchaikovsky has since disavowed the win due to the subsequent ballot controversy.) the Hugo Award for Best Series.